-10. In or about July of 2023, Plaintiff went to the Business.

-11. The Business is a restaurant business establishment, open to the public, and is a place of public accommodation that affects commerce through its operation.Defendants provide parking spaces for customers.

-12. While attempting to enter the Business during each visit, Plaintiff personally encountered a number of barriers that interfered with his ability to use and enjoy the goods, services, privileges, and accommodations offered at the Business.

-13. To the extent of Plaintiff's personal knowledge, the barriers at the Business included, but were not limited to, the following:

-a.
-Defendants failed to comply with the federal and state standards for the parking space designated for persons with disabilities.
-Defendants failed to post the required sign, "Unauthorized Parking."

-Defendants failed to comply with the federal and state standards for the parking space designated for persons with disabilities.
-Defendants failed to provide proper van accessible space designated for the persons with disabilities as there was no van access aisle.

-c.
-Defendants failed to maintain the parking space designated for persons with disabilities to comply with the federal and state standards.
-Defendants failed to maintain the mark on the space with the International Symbol of Accessibility, resulting in the markings becoming severely deteriorated, hindering visibility.

-d.
-Defendants failed to maintain the parking space designated for persons with disabilities to comply with the federal and state standards.
-Defendants failed to maintain the paint on the ground as required, resulting in the markings becoming severely deteriorated, hindering visibility.

-14. These barriers and conditions denied Plaintiff the full and equal access to the Business and caused Plaintiff difficulty and frustration.
-Plaintiff wishes to return and patronize the Business; however, Plaintiff is deterred from visiting the Business because his knowledge of these violations prevents him from returning until the barriers are removed.

-15. Based on the violations, Plaintiff alleges, on information and belief, that there are additional barriers to accessibility at the Business after further site inspection.
+- 10. In or about July of 2023, Plaintiff went to the Business. - 11.
+The Business is a wine store business establishment, open to the public, and is a place of public accommodation that affects commerce through its operation. - 12.
+While attempting to enter the Business during each visit, Plaintiff personally encountered a number of barriers that interfered with his ability to use and enjoy the goods, services, privileges, and accommodations offered at the Business. - 13.
+To the extent of Plaintiff's personal knowledge, the barriers at the Business included, but were not limited to, the following: - a.
+Defendants failed to maintain accessibility for persons with disabilities to comply with the federal and state standards.
+Defendants failed to provide at least one accessible entrance as required as there were stairs instead of a compliant ramp. - 14.
+These barriers and conditions denied Plaintiff the full and equal access to the Business and caused Plaintiff difficulty and frustration.
+Plaintiff wishes to return and patronize the Business; however, Plaintiff is deterred from visiting the Business because his knowledge of these violations prevents him from returning until the barriers are removed. - 15.
+Based on the violations, Plaintiff alleges, on information and belief, that there are additional barriers to accessibility at the Business after further site inspection.

 Plaintiff seeks to have all barriers related to his disability remedied.
 See Doran v.
 7-Eleven, Inc. 524 F.3d 1034 (9th Cir.
 2008).

-16. In addition, Plaintiff alleges, on information and belief, that Defendants knew that particular barriers render the Business inaccessible, violate state and federal law, and interfere with access for the physically disabled.

-17. At all relevant times, Defendants had and still have control and dominion over the conditions at this location and had and still have the financial resources to remove these barriers without much difficulty or expenses to make the Business accessible to the physically disabled in compliance with ADDAG and Title 24 regulations.
+- 16. In addition, Plaintiff alleges, on information and belief, that Defendants knew that particular barriers render the Business inaccessible, violate state and federal law, and interfere with access for the physically disabled. - 17.
+At all relevant times, Defendants had and still have control and dominion over the conditions at this location and had and still have the financial resources to remove these barriers without much difficulty or expenses to make the Business accessible to the physically disabled in compliance with ADDAG and Title 24 regulations.
 Defendants have not removed such barriers and have not modified the Business to conform to accessibility regulations.

-FIRST CAUSE OF ACTION VIOLATION OF THE AMERICANS WITH DISABILITIES ACT OF 1990
+FIRST CAUSE OF ACTION

+VIOLATION OF THE AMERICANS WITH DISABILITIES ACT OF 1990